International/international.github.com/_posts/2016-06-28-17-49-Vagrant_experienced_a_version_conflict_with_some_installed_plugins!.md

 title: Vagrant experienced a version conflict with some installed plugins!
 tags: ["ruby","vagrant"]
 ---
-Tried to run `vagrant ssh-config` from within capistrano, and got the following
+Tried to run <b>vagrant ssh-config</b> from within capistrano, and got the following
 message:

 <pre>